ricardobrg/website/src/docs/get-started/flutter-for/web-devs.md

 specify the transform origin (fulcrum) in relative and absolute terms, respectively.

-For a simple 2D rotation, the widget is rotated on the Z axis using radians.
-(degrees × π / 180)
+For a simple 2D rotation, in which the widget is rotated on the Z axis, create a new [`Matrix4`][] identity object and use its `rotateZ()` method to specify the rotation factor using radians (degrees × π / 180).

 <div class="lefthighlight">
 {% prettify css %}